codepath/android_guides/Google-Maps-API-v2-Usage.md

     }
 ```

-Review the [repeating periodic tasks guide](http://guides.codepath.com/android/Repeating-Periodic-Tasks#handler) for a better understanding of the `Handler` pattern used above to animate the marker over time.
+Review the [[repeating periodic tasks guide|Repeating-Periodic-Tasks#handler]] for a better understanding of the `Handler` pattern used above to animate the marker over time.

 Next, in `private void showAlertDialogForPoint` add the call to `dropPinEffect(marker);` at the end to animate the placement of the marker: